ar-nowaczynski/utttai/README.md

 # [uttt.ai](https://uttt.ai)

-AlphaZero-like solution for playing Ultimate Tic-Tac-Toe in the browser.
+AlphaZero-like AI solution for playing Ultimate Tic-Tac-Toe in the browser.

 This project is a loose adaptation of the original [AlphaZero published by Deepmind](https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go).
 It follows key ideas behind the AlphaZero, such as generating training data from self-play or using single neural network to guide the Monte-Carlo Tree Search (MCTS) algorithm.
 However, the actual implementation of these ideas is different due to limitations on the available computing power, specifically: